Do you have a sofa in your living room that needs to be replaced but, it is comfortable and perfectly meets your needs?

-Loss, grief, and mourning are the pieces of furniture I’ve placed in the various rooms of my life.
+Loss, grief, and mourning is the furniture I've placed in the rooms of my life.
 I rest on them, sleep on them, put my feet up to watch TV, and game.
-I move the furniture around to see what fits better where.
-What I won’t do is put them in storage nor leave them for goodwill.
-These are the decorative considerations of my life.
+I move my grief furniture around to see what works better where.
+What I don’t do is put them in storage nor leave them for Goodwill.
+These are the emotional elements of my life.

 My thoughts on grief and love are not absolute we all love and grieve differently and for some, love and grief become acute and abject.
 For others not so much.
-What I am presenting here is my journey, what I’ve learned, and how grief and love flow though one life leaving rich the silt of understanding on the banks of emotional reality.
+What I’ve learned is that grief and love flow though ones life leaving a rich silt of understanding on the banks of our conscious reality.

 - Can grief exist without love?